KaiBot3000/crikit/README.md

 Crikit seeks to remind us of what we have lost by distancing ourselves from the natural world.

 ### Sidenote:
 This was my first solo web app, and I've since refactored it significantly.
-I left my original code in branch `original-version` for comparison.
+I left my original code in branch `original-version` for comparison and derision.

 **Original Version:**
 - Allowed user to input their own temperature